 1. Simplified KYC

-Simplified KYC service is for people who may not have complete documents but still need access to basic financial services.
+Simplified KYC is for people who may not have complete documents but still need access to basic financial services.
 It is mainly used for small accounts, low-value transactions, or digital wallets where the risk of money laundering or fraud is low.
-Instead of requiring multiple ID proofs, simplified KYC often accepts just one government-issued ID, such as Aadhaar or voter ID, to get started.
+Instead of requiring multiple ID proofs, simplified KYC often accepts just one government-issued ID — such as Aadhaar or Voter ID — to get started.

 2. Basic KYC

 Basic KYC is the standard form of customer verification that most banks and financial institutions follow before opening an account.
-Basic KYC requires customers to provide valid proof of identity and proof of address, such as an Aadhaar card, passport, voter ID, or driving license.
+It requires customers to provide valid proof of identity and proof of address, such as an Aadhaar card, passport, Voter ID, or driving licence.

 In India, RBI regulations make basic KYC mandatory for all savings and current accounts, fixed deposits, mutual funds, and insurance policies.